Biomedical Advanced Research and Development Authority: Nerve agents

 treat the effects of nerve agents on the neurological system.

+Research into substitute medical countermeasures (MCM) against nerve agents conducted by BARDA has shown the utility of current atropine solutions used in limited quantities in the treatment of cholinergic pathologies, to promote dilation of the eye, or organophosphate poisoning.
+Noting the lack of sufficient stocks in the case of mass-casualty situations, citing the 1995 Tokyo subway sarin attack, the study proposed alternate routes of administration (ROI) for atropine.
+The bioavailability of atropine via alternate ROIs was proven to be effective, though consideration was placed on expansion of atropine stockpiles and the dispersion of MCMs to local entities.

 Antibiotic resistant bacteria

-In October 2017 BARDA entered a nine-month $12-million contract with the San Francisco-based biopharmaceutical company Achaogen, sponsoring late-stage development of C-scape, an antibiotic used against resistant bacteria and a potential treatment against bioterrorism chemical agents.
+In October 2017 BARDA entered a nine-month $12-million contract with the San Francisco-based biopharmaceutical company Achaogen, sponsoring late-stage development of C-scape, an antibiotic used against resistant bacteria and a potential treatment against weaponized strains of bacteria.

 In April 2019, Achaogen declared bankrupt.

 Stockpile programs

 The Pandemic and All-Hazards Preparedness Act (PAHPA) established BARDA as the focal point within HHS for the advanced development and acquisition of medical countermeasures to protect the American civilian population against Chemical, Biological, Radiological, and Nuclear (CBRN) and naturally occurring threats to public health.

 BARDA's stockpiling efforts are focused on building reserves of critical countermeasures as they emerge from Advanced Development.
 Stockpiling contributes to preparedness in two ways: